Is Child Support Mandatory in a Divorce?

-Did you know that the court can order Child Support payments even if the splitting couple doesn’t request it?
-Although parties may submit a Child Support agreement to the court, the court is not obligated to approve it.
+Did you know the court can order child support payments even if the splitting couple doesn’t request it?
+Although parties may submit a child support agreement to the court, the court is not obligated to approve it.

-You have the best chance of having your plan approved if:
+You have the best chance of having your child support plan approved if these conditions are met:

 • The agreement is in the children’s best interests.